Babushka Lady: Beverly Oliver's claim

-In 1970, a woman named Beverly Oliver told conspiracy researcher Gary Shaw at a church revival meeting in Joshua, Texas, that she was the Babushka Lady.
+In 1970, a woman named Beverly Oliver (1946–2026) told conspiracy researcher Gary Shaw at a church revival meeting in Joshua, Texas, that she was the Babushka Lady.
 Oliver stated that she filmed the assassination with a Super 8 film Yashica and that she turned the undeveloped film over to two men who identified themselves to her as FBI agents.
 According to Oliver, she obtained no receipt from the men, who told her that they would return the film to her within ten days.
 She did not follow up with an inquiry.

 Oliver reiterated her claims in the 1988 documentary The Men Who Killed Kennedy.
 According to Vincent Bugliosi, Oliver has "never proved to most people's satisfaction that she was in Dealey Plaza that day".
 Confronted with the fact that the Yashica Super-8 camera was not made until 1969, she stated that she received the "experimental" camera from a friend and was not sure the manufacturer's name was on it.
+A 1994 book she co-authored, Nightmare in Dallas, elaborated on her claims, but these have been widely challenged due to inconsistencies.

+Critics have pointed out that Oliver's physical description—a 17-year-old slender blonde in 1963—contrasts sharply with the Babushka Lady's apparent age of 30 to 40, stockier build, and darker hair visible beneath the headscarf in Dealey Plaza films.
 Oliver's claims were the basis for a scene in Oliver Stone's 1991 film JFK, in which a character named "Beverly" meets Jim Garrison in a Dallas nightclub.
-Played by Lolita Davidovich, she is depicted in the director's cut as wearing a headscarf at Dealey Plaza and speaking of having given the film she shot to two men claiming to be FBI agents.
+Portrayed by Lolita Davidovich, she is depicted in the director's cut as wearing a headscarf at Dealey Plaza and speaking of having given the film she shot to two men claiming to be FBI agents.

+Alternative identification theories

+In 2023, filmmaker Mary Haverstick proposed in her book A Woman I Know that the Babushka Lady could have been pioneering aviator Jerrie Cobb (1931–2019), a member of the Mercury 13 astronaut candidate group, or possibly CIA operative June Cobb (1928–2005), due to alleged identity overlaps and circumstantial ties to Dallas on November 22, 1963.
+Haverstick's theory draws on Jerrie Cobb's aviation activities, including her self-reported piloting of a small aircraft at Redbird Airport south of Dallas that day, and June Cobb's espionage background in anti-Castro plots.
+This identification remains speculative and has not been widely accepted by assassination researchers.